Video Marketing Strategy: Strategies, Formats, and Tactics for 2025

 TikTok

 The go-to for bite-sized content and viral trends.
-Success here depends on humour, relatability, and community participation.
+Success here depends on humour, relatability, and joining the community.

-Excellent for aesthetic or lifestyle-focused content, particularly via Reels and Stories.
-Good for showcasing behind-the-scenes moments or user-generated content.
+Excellent for aesthetic or lifestyle content, especially via Reels and Stories.
+Good for behind-the-scenes moments or user-generated content.

 Still a powerful force, especially for older demographics.
-Facebook supports long-form content and offers robust ad targeting.
+Facebook supports long-form content and offers strong ad targeting.

 Perfect for B2B content such as thought leadership, recruitment videos, and professional development insights.

-Artificial intelligence is fundamentally transforming how video content is created, personalised, and distributed.
-For example, from idea generation to editing, AI tools simplify workflows and significantly boost efficiency.
+Artificial intelligence is transforming how video content is created, personalised, and distributed.
+From idea generation to editing, AI tools simplify workflows and boost efficiency.

 Ways AI Supports Video Marketing